Accepted For Value

 For people that feared sending something to the Internal Revenue Service, especially asserting a right and sending to CID…that was a hard jump.
 Many hesitated and feared but saw others get remedy.

 Well after a few short months, people stopped getting their remedy consistently.
 Over the next four or five years, the rate of successes by this simple process has reduced to below 1%.

 A few years later, Commerce Coaches and teachers like Brandon Alexander Adams, founder of CreditorsInCommerce.com, pieced together his teachings from Winston Shrout in order to create an enforecment outline.
 He teamed up with his partners and starting teaching private workshops around the country teaching the administrative enforcement process, sometimes called “Administrative Procedures” or “Administrative Process”.

 “The purpose of an Administrative Process…is to procure a record,” Brandon says in one of his latest CIC/MIC Seminars.
-He goes on to teach how important it is to create an admissible record to which one can submit as evidence into a court, and for the Judge to take judicial notice of that record, so that he can rule in your favor and have your A4V or private process to discharge or challenge any debt be recognized and upheld by any court in the civilized world.
+He goes on to teach how important it is to create an admissible record to which one can submit as evidence into a court, and for the Judge to take judicial notice of that record, so that he can rule in your favor and have your Claim (that your A4V or private process had discharged or eliminated your obligation; and your assertion of a $0 balance due) and for those facts to be recognized and by the Public (Mainstream/Status Quo) Court System.

 It is such a powerful and involved process with much intricate details, that a beginner should seek a coach to walk them through the entire process.

 And of course, if your going to need to force your process of a discharge to get recognition through the courts – in order to compel the bank (or whomever) to zero the account and cease and desist collections – obviously the A4V process is usually only going to be appropriate if you are a) out of options b) can’t afford to make your payments otherwise and c) do not need the service anymore.